 Their Original Name was…

 Automatic Binding Bricks.
 I’ll just let that sink in.
-Could you imagine asking you mum for the Automatic Binding Brick Millennium Falcon or the Automatic Binding Bricks Simpsons House.
-It doesn’t roll off the tongue but at least someone had the sense to shorten to LEgo which of course comes from the Danish Phrase Leg Godt (chances are I pronounced that wrong) which means “Play Well.”
+Could you imagine asking your mum for the Automatic Binding Brick Millennium Falcon or the Automatic Binding Bricks Simpsons House?
+It doesn’t roll off the tongue but at least someone had the sense to shorten to Lego which of course comes from the Danish Phrase Leg Godt (chances are I pronounced that wrong) which means “Play Well.”

 The White Stripes